Saturday, June 6, 2026

 One example where excessive lobbying can be problematic is how the NAR is lobbying to increase exclusions on capital gains taxes on residential real estate.
 This results in more inflated home prices.
 Also, the more the price of housing is inflated, the more realtors make on sales commissions (given equal turnover).

-The ways revolving door politics work are a member of congress (or associate) or government employee may leave that position and end up with a lucrative corporate (including boards) or lobbying position, and vice versa.
+The ways revolving door politics work are a member of congress (or staffer) or government employee may leave that position and end up with a lucrative corporate (including boards), consultant or lobbying position, and vice versa.
 This is widely considered to be a conflict of interest.

 Spending on lobbying by organizations should be limited to 1,000,000.
 This would eliminate much of the unethical behavior and open up congress to receiving feedback and suggestions from smaller entities.
 With politics there's the votes, campaign spending and lobbying.
 Getting things away from spending on campaigns and lobbying, and toward individual votes would work better.